 - Sit upright to eat and drink, and stay that way for a few minutes after meals.

 - If pain is a problem, use a numbing gel or pain reliever, such as viscous lidocaine (by prescription) or ask about taking pain medicine before eating.
-(See the section called “ Mouth sores.”)
+(See Mouth Sores.)

 - Ask about seeing a speech-language pathologist or swallowing therapist.

 - Offer soft, moist foods.
 Baked egg dishes, tuna salads, and thick liquids such as yogurt may be easier to swallow.

 - Sauces and gravies make meats easier to swallow.